samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 Note: The [GitHub repository](https://github.com/samuel-book/samuel_shap_paper_1) also includes XG-Boost models using all available features.

-In order to explain model predictions we turned to a method called Shapley values, which we describe below.
+In order to explain model predictions we used a method called Shapley values, which are described below.

 ### What are Shapley values?

 > Shapley values (or *Shap* values)are *'the average expected marginal contribution of one player after all possible combinations have been considered'*.

-Or, imagine a pub quiz team with up to 3 people.
+Imagine a pub quiz team with up to 3 people.
 Any number of people may actually turn up on the night:

 * There are 8 possible combinations of players (including no-one turning up).